Question: My sister and I — and maybe a brother or fellow parishioner — are very interested in signing up for pilgrimage.

 Q: We’d like to know how far it is from start to finish.

-A: Thanks be to God, this year pilgrims will resume the usual route to the Shrine of the North American Martyrs in Auriesville, New York.
+A: Thanks be to God, this year (as last) pilgrims resume the usual route to the Shrine of the North American Martyrs in Auriesville, New York.

 Q: Can a pilgrim walk as far as he can or will each day, and then hitch a ride in a van?

 A: Yes.
 Vans shadow the column of walking pilgrims all day.
 Shuttled-pilgrims may spend time resting in the vans, and often ‘leap-frog’ ahead of the column to rejoin their brigades up the road.
 Or, get back in a van to rest some more.

 Q: How does the so-called ‘modified pilgrimage‘ work?

 A: Many adult pilgrims, and most seniors, decide whether to spend more or less time in camp or on the road.
 One’s decision can change from day-to-day, depending on strength, over-all health, weather, terrain, and resources available (usually transportation) at any given time to organizers.
 Parents with young children also make pilgrimage in the camps.
 See this page.

 Q: Is there a time or distance a pilgrim of the modified sort must walk?